ooddb/OODDB/DATASETS.md

 [Official website](https://www.robots.ox.ac.uk/~vgg/data/dtd/)\
 [Download link](https://www.robots.ox.ac.uk/~vgg/data/dtd/download/dtd-r1.0.1.tar.gz)

-DTD (*Describable Textures Dataset*) contains 5,640 images of textures belonging to 47 different classes.
+DTD (*Describable Textures Dataset*) contains 5,640 images of textures belonging to 47 different classes (we use a total of 5,320 samples).
 For each *data order*, we select 23 random classes as ID and the other 24 as OOD.
 For every train-test split, we follow the first fold provided by the original authors for their cross-validation strategy, merging train and validation data.